|Bryce Canyon and Red Canyon - Part 2 of 11 of

 Zoom in for closer views of many hoodoos in these giant natural amphitheater settings in Bryce Canyon

-The native Indian legend associated with these hoodoos goes like this: Once there lived animal-like creatures
+The native American legend associated with these hoodoos goes like this: Once there lived animal-like

-that changed themselves into people.
-But they were bad, so Coyote turned them into rocks of various
+creatures that changed themselves into people.
+But they were bad, so Coyote turned them into rocks of

-configurations.
-The spellbound creatures still huddle together here with faces painted just as they were before
+various configurations.
+The spellbound creatures still huddle together here with faces painted just as they were

 Some people are hiking on the trails down into the canyon to enjoy the deep-hued vivid colors of the massive